HappyDevs1/skill_space_backend/README.md

 - [License](#license)

 ## Features
-- List key features of your API
+- User Authentication with JWT
-- Authentication/Authorization
+- Password hashing using Bcrypt
-- Rate limiting
+- File uploads for for profile pictures and resume (handled with Multer)
-- Error handling
+- Company & User profiles stored in isolation
-- Live documentation
+- Job applications & Admin dashboard
 - etc.

 ## Technologies